 “When I heard about the Harvest Foundation Youth Board, and what it was doing in the community, I immediately became interested.
 It is the perfect opportunity for teens to make a difference and have a voice in the community.
 It provides an opportunity to have a say in what goes on in our area.
 I believe that it is very important to have input from the youth.”

-Sophia Esdaile is a junior in the Warrior Tech Academy at Magna Vista High School.
+Sophia Esdaile is a senior in the Warrior Tech Academy at Magna Vista High School.
 She's on the A/B Honor Roll and she's received two Anchor papers.
 She's also volunteered for the Magna Vista Boosters Club, participated in the Sandy Level Stop the Violence Walk, was a member of Girl Scout Troop No. 943, and volunteered for a Martinsville Christmas Charity Event.